aramidekarimmohammed/alx-zero_day/0x03-git/README.md

-this is an important part of projects, used this to make a correction
+this is an important part of projects